-Beer Waste Saves Montana Town $1 Million On Water Treatment
+Beer Waste Helps Montana Town Save Money On Water Treatment

 "I didn't go into this for an award.
 I went into it just because — what do you do to do the best job you can?"
 Newfield says.

-Newfield and Michael Garrity with Triple Dog say they think their partnership is a model that could be replicated elsewhere.
+Newfield and Garrity, of Triple Dog, say they think their partnership is a model that could be replicated elsewhere.
 Several towns in Montana are interested in trying it, and Newfield says he even got a call from a plant manager in Boston.

 But it may not work everywhere.
-While the Water Reclamation Facility in Bozeman found the chemistry worked, the logistics of transporting the liquid brewery waste there are too expensive for now.
+While the Water Reclamation Facility in Bozeman found that the chemistry worked, the logistics of transporting the liquid brewery waste there are too expensive for now.
 If regulations get stricter, the plant may consider this approach in the future.